 “What is needed is an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party.”

 Its popularity grew very fast into a worldwide wonder.
-As more people got on board to mine and transacted with it, developers started to look for new ways to enhance its scalability problem.
+However, as more people got on board to mine and transacted with it, developers started to look for new ways to enhance its scalability problem.

 Is Bitcoin Cash the Future of Crypto Cash?